teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 Notice how Mario still moved right, showing that the "#moveright" macro was replaced with the "right1s" input it corresponds to.
 Anyone can use input macros, making them a very powerful asset.
 After all, input macros can even contain other input macros!

-Note that **adding**, not using, input macros requires sufficient permissions, which may vary depending on who is running the TRBot instance you're interacting with.
+Note that **adding**, not using, input macros requires sufficient permissions, which may vary depending on the TRBot instance you're interacting with.
+By default, you can view macros with the `ListMacrosCommand` (default: "!macros") and add them with the `AddMacroCommand` (default: "!addmacro").

 ## Dynamic Input Macros